rhysmoggs/ms3-final-cocktails/README.md

 ### Edit Cocktail (edit_cocktail.html)
 <img src="cocktails/documentation/screenshots/edit-cocktail-page.png">

-The Edit Cocktail page is for users to edit their own cocktail recipie via a form.
+The Edit Cocktail page is for users to edit their own cocktail recipe via a form.
 Only registered users(and admin) can use this feature.
-The cocktail edited cocktail recipie is updated when the form is submitted and found in the same places as the original recipie.
+The cocktail edited cocktail recipe is updated when the form is submitted and found in the same places as the original recipe.
 The information expected from the user is the same as the add_cocktail.html page.
 The features include:
 - Labels on all inputs with the current cocktail related data/value on each input.
 - Validation on all user inputs (see code breakdown again? validate class).
 - 'Edit Button'.
-This button submits the form to the mongodb database if all inputs are valid and met and updates that specific cocktail recipie.
+This button submits the form to the mongodb database if all inputs are valid and met and updates that specific cocktail recipe.
 - 'Cancel' button.
 Leaves the page and returns to The Bar page.

 ### - View Cocktail page (view_cocktail.html)
 <img src="cocktails/documentation/screenshots/view-cocktail-page.png">

-The View Cocktail page is where the visitor can see the full recipie for the cocktail they selected.
+The View Cocktail page is where the visitor can see the full recipe for the cocktail they selected.
 All visitors to the website can view this webpage.
 The features include:
-- Cocktail Name in large above the recipie.
+- Cocktail Name in large above the recipe.
 - All data/cocktail information presented.
 - A large image of the cocktail.
-- 'Edit' and 'Delete' buttons if the cocktail recipie was submitted by the user (Edit and Delete buttons work the same as the others on the website).
+- 'Edit' and 'Delete' buttons if the cocktail recipe was submitted by the user (Edit and Delete buttons work the same as the others on the website).
 - 'Return to The Bar' button, which redirects the user to The Bar page.

 ### - Manage Categories page (/get_categories)